-The Trust did not have any transfers between Level 1, Level 2 and Level 3 included in the fair value hierarchy during 2010 and 2009.
+The Trust did not have any transfers between Level 1, Level 2 and Level 3 included in the fair value hierarchy during 2011 and 2010.

-10. Future accounting standards
+8. Future accounting standards

-The Canadian Accounting Standards Board (AcSB) has confirmed its plan to adopt International Financial Reporting Standards (IFRS) as published by the International Accounting Standards Boards, on or by January 1, 2011.
-However, the AcSB has announced that the effective date for investment funds to adopt IFRS is deferred to January 1, 2013.
+The Canadian Accounting Standards Board (AcSB) has adopted International Financial Reporting Standards (IFRS) as published by the International Accounting Standards Boards, on or by January 1, 2011.
+However, the AcSB has announced that the effective date for investment funds to adopt IFRS is deferred to January 1, 2014.
 The Trust will adopt the International Financial Reporting Standards in accordance with AcSB's plan.
 The impact of the adoption of these standards is not known at this time.